yung-wolf/alx-system_engineering-devops/0x00-shell_basics/README.md

 # list all the files (even hidden ones) in the current dir, parent of working dir, and /boot/
 11-lists

+# Write a script that prints the type of the file named iamafile.
+The file iamafile in the /tmp directory
+12-file_type
 ```